alvaroveliz/alvaroveliz/README.md

-### Hi there, I'm Álvaro 👋
+### Hi there, I'm Álvaro Véliz 👋

-I'm Álvaro Véliz, I'm a Senior Software Engineer based in Santiago, Chile.
+I'm a Senior Software Engineer based in Santiago, Chile.

 - 🔭 I’m currently working on Checkr, Inc
 - 💼 I have an small agency called Polinomio.cl